What can I trade with Stake?

 Users can apply a range of advanced filters when looking for stocks to trade.
-For example, you can filter by stocks that are trending, most up, most down, most traded or most watched.
+For example, you can filter by stocks that are trending such as most up, most down, most traded or most watched.
 You can also filter by a range of categories including food, travel and technology or even the size of the company.

 Discover related stocks

 When you select a stock to look at, the platform also suggests a range of related stocks based on what others are trading.
-This is a helpful tool to discover some less well-known stocks.
+This is a helpful tool to discover some lesser-known stocks.